FumedSaumonSauvage/CMScraper/README.md

 ## Quick recap

+Warning: this documentation has not been updated in a long time.
+May be incorrect or irrelevant now.

 ### What is it?
 CMScraper is designed as a mean to automatically gather data from polls on FB groups.
 It is being developed to tackle the tedious task of collecting data by hand to analyze polls results as a non admin.